orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 selfref equiv ray how does it work for init/terminal

-equiv ray collapse.self

-equiv ray at intersection - then what does initial mean?

 different perspectives one object how?

 Separated space vs "additional structure directions":